 Change the text as follows:

-If any non-GLK STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP group addressed BUs and deliver them to all STAs immediately following the next Beacon frame containing a DTIM transmission.
-If any GLK STA in its BSS is in PS mode, the AP shall not include any such STAs as a SYNRA destination, and shall buffer all group addressed BUs destined to such STAs, delivering them with individually addressed MPDUs using power save delivery methods.
+If any non-GLK STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP group addressed BUs that arrived via the DS and deliver them to all non-GLK STAs immediately following the next Beacon frame containing a DTIM transmission.
+If any GLK STA in its BSS is in PS mode, the AP shall not include any such STAs as a SYNRA destination, and shall buffer all group addressed BUs that arrived from the attached bridge and are destined to such STAs, delivering them with individually addressed MPDUs using power save delivery methods.
+Note that group addressed BUs for GLK STAs and for non-GLK STAs are not repeated to the other type of STAs.

 CID 1289